zkrx/u-boot-syno/README.md

 This document describes a very hacky process I came up with to create and flash a new U-Boot on the DS211j.

 # toolchain
 Syno's U-Boot barely compiles.
-To avoid as many side effects as possible, I personnally create a symbolic link in /usr/local like so: ln -s /opt/toolchains/arm-none-linux-gnueabi/ /usr/local/arm-none-linux-gnueabi
+To avoid as many side effects as possible, I chose to create a symbolic link in /usr/local like so: ln -s /opt/toolchains/arm-none-linux-gnueabi/ /usr/local/arm-none-linux-gnueabi

 # image creation